 She’d carved a perfect future for herself, and Luke was about to upend it with his relationship talk.
 No sex would lead to other ways for them to bide their time.
 Long talks and shared dreams would take their friendship to a new level of intimacy.
 Could she handle that?

 Not without bending the rules.

 Luke ran a hand through his hair.
 She stared at his fingers with envy.
-How she would love to twine her own hands through his thick, dark hair until it stood on end as she kissed him with all the pent-up sexual energy she’d been hiding.
+How she would love to twine her own hands through his thick dark hair until it stood on end as she kissed him with all the pent-up sexual energy she’d been hiding.
 She released a deep sigh, then quickly caught her breath as an idea struck her.
-She couldn’t stop the grin tugging her lips because she’d just discovered a tantalizing way to bend Luke’s no-sex rule.
+She couldn’t stop the grin tugging at her lips because she’d just realized a tantalizing way to bend Luke’s no-sex rule.

-Suddenly famished, she picked up the fork and knife and sliced into the filet.
+Suddenly famished, she picked up the fork and knife, then sliced into the filet.
 “Okay, so you want to prove you can be in a relationship without sex, right?”

 “Yes, exactly,” he replied without picking up his silverware.